trueberryless/the-thinking-hub/src/content/posts/policy-thinking.md

 Imagine a ransomware attack on a highway.
 A message pops up on your dashboard: _"Send 1 Bitcoin to this wallet in the next 10 minutes, or we disable the brakes."_

 This is not science fiction.
 The internal architecture of most cars relies on the **CAN bus** (Controller Area Network).
-This is an ancient standard from the 80s that connects everything in the car—the engine, the brakes, the radio, the wipers.
+This is an ancient standard from the 80s that connects everything in the car — the engine, the brakes, the radio, the wipers.
 Crucially, the CAN bus traditionally has no internal security.
 If a hacker gets into the radio (via Bluetooth or WiFi), they are on the same network as the brakes.
 They can send a "brake now" command, and the car obeys.
 We are putting insecure, hackable networks on the highway and hoping for the best.

 ### Conclusion: Returning to the Three Theses